-Dow crosses 28,000 with big boost from one company
+Dow breaks 28,000 with big boost from one company

 Trump on stocks: Another record 'despite an ongoing, & totally unfounded Witch Hunt'

-The Dow Jones Industrial Average crossed another big milestone: 28,000.
+The Dow Jones Industrial Average crossed another major milestone on Friday: 28,000.

 Continue Reading Below

-The Dow first closed above 27,000 on July 11 – 90 trading days ago, according to Dow Jones Market Data, and its march higher has been powered by a handful of heavyweights.
+After hovering near that level for much of the day, prompting Twitter attention from the White House, the index finally broke through moments before the New York Stock Exchange's closing bell.
+Apple fueled the climb, rallying nearly 31 percent over the 90 trading sessions since the index topped 27,000 and contributing more than 421 points.
+The tech giant’s gains were driven by two quarters of strong quarterly earnings and robust demand for the new iPhone 11.

 “Another Record Stock Market, 21 times this year, despite an ongoing, & totally unfounded, Witch Hunt, & a Democrat Party that would love to see a nice, big, juicy recession,” President Trump tweeted Friday morning.

-Trump has complained repeatedly that an impeachment inquiry in the Democratically-controlled House of Representatives is unwarranted and argued that his removal would hurt the economy.
+A Republican, Trump has complained repeatedly that an impeachment inquiry in the Democratically-controlled House of Representatives is unwarranted and argued that his removal would hurt the economy.

-Apple has rallied nearly 31 percent over the past 90 trading sessions, adding more than 421 points to the blue-chip index.
-The tech giant’s gains have been fueled by two quarters of strong quarterly earnings and robust demand for the new iPhone 11.
+Along with Apple, a handful of other heavyweights contributed to the Dow's meteoric climb since July 11.
+JPMorgan Chase and United Technologies both rallied more than 13 percent in the period and are responsible for a combined 220 points of the advance.

 |Ticker